ChristinaSchmitter/website/docs/publications.md

 # Publications

-All publications can also be found on [Google Scholar](https://scholar.google.de/citations?user=Kb4w59wAAAAJ&hl=de).
+A list of all publications can also be found on [Google Scholar](https://scholar.google.de/citations?user=Kb4w59wAAAAJ&hl=de).

 ### 2023